 The 22-acre South Arboretum Woods (SAW) continues to transform from a neglected research plantation into an ecologically diverse, accessible, and aesthetically attractive area.
 In 2012, the entire understory of the woods was filled with honeysuckle to the point where most other plants could not grow because sunlight could not reach the ground.
 During 2016 and 2017, SAW volunteers removed invasive species that dominated the understory of the SAW, including invasive plants along the edges of the woods and roadsides.
 Native woodland wildflowers were added to the east edge of the woods and an area along Lincoln Avenue in spring 2018.

 The goals of the next phase of the project are: 1) To continue the efforts towards suppression of invasive plants and establishment of native plants in the understory of the SAW.
 This will build a more diverse ecological community and improve its ecosystem services.
 2) Enhance opportunities for students and community volunteers to transform the SAW into a campus and community resource.
 This will build a collective and sustainable ethic of engagement in natural resource management.
 3) Establish a landscape that serves as a low impact recreational area and an outdoor laboratory for learning and outreach across a broad range of disciplines and interests.
 The proximity of the SAW-laboratory to campus will provide a convenient and distinctive location for enriching 'hands-on' learning and exploration for students.
 Moreover, students have and will continue to remain heavily involved in transforming the area, gaining skills in invasive species removal, landscape architecture, and ecological management.

 In May 2018, the Student Sustainability Committee allocated \$40,000 to the SAW to enhance learning opportunities and continue management efforts.
-The allocated funding will go towards area management supplies, plant materials, wages, and outreach materials.
+The allocated funding went towards area management supplies, plant materials, wages, and outreach materials.
 Additionally, in November 2018, the Student Sustainability Committee approved a micro-grant of \$750 for the purchase of landscaping equipment for the Red Bison student organization to use at the SAW, and other natural areas around campus.
+Red Bison students were also approved for another award in 2019 by the Student Sustainability Committee.
+The award provides funding for design and construction of a wooden Storage/Meeting facility that will be located at the SAW.
+It is anticipated that this new facility will serve as hub for volunteer activities in the SAW.